oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/jacobi_iterative/README.md

 >
 > Linux User: . ~/intel/oneapi/setvars.sh
 >
->For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html).
+>For more information on environment variables, see Use the setvars Script for [Linux](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html).

 ### On a Linux System